davidanderson3/umls-release-qa/README.md

 where `<release>` is the version you want to view (for example `2025AA`).
 You can link directly to a specific report by including the `report` query parameter, e.g.
 `http://localhost:8080/2025AA?report=diffs%2FNCI_CCN_differences.html`.

+### Editing Notes

+Page headers, button text, and report notes can be edited directly in the browser.
+Changes are saved to small JSON files on the server so they persist across sessions without requiring a git commit.
+When a specific release is viewed (e.g. `/2025AA`), edits are stored in `texts-<release>.json` alongside the default `texts.json`.